 - Employers must ensure that the WWC clearance status of existing child-related workers who have already been phased-in (if not already done so) are verified online within three months of the law taking effect on 2 November 2015.

 - Verification online can be done through the Working with Children Check Employment Register at www.kidsguardian.nsw.gov.au/check.

 You can find out more about all the changes to child protection laws on the Office of the Children’s Guardian website www.kidsguardian.nsw.gov.au/changesnovember2015

 How can you apply for a Working with Children Check and obtain a WWC Number?

-If you are volunteering or working with children (u18) in Pony Club 2015, you will be asked to provide a WWC Number to your club.
+If you are 18 years and above and volunteering or working with children (u18) in Pony Club 2015, you will be asked to provide a WWC Number to your club.